Applications of Big Data Analytics

 Marketing

-Marketers have begun to use facial recognition software to learn how well their advertising succeeds or fails at stimulating interest in their products.
-A recent study published in the Harvard Business Review looked at what kinds of advertisements compelled viewers to continue watching and what turned viewers off.
-Among their tools was “a system that analyses facial expressions to reveal what viewers are feeling.”
+Marketers use facial recognition software to learn how well their advertising succeeds at stimulating interest in their products.
+A system that analyses facial expressions reveals what viewers are feeling, helping marketers create ads likely to “go viral” and improve sales.

 Smart Phones